-Recently, one of Trump’s supporters cited the internment of Japanese Americans as setting a precedent for a Muslim registry.* Of course we cannot let this happen; of course we must protect our Muslim, Arab and Indian American brothers and sisters.
+Recently, the internment of Japanese Americans was cited as setting a precedent for a Muslim registry.* Of course we cannot let this happen; of course we must protect our Muslim, Arab and Indian American brothers and sisters.
 We must make sure that what happened to my parents and grandparents and the Japanese American community never happens again.

-Nowhere To Go and Nothing We Can Do.
 We were looking from the balcony on the 15 floor at the Mediterranean spreading its waves on the wounded shore.
 Smiles coming at us through the windows from the high rise buildings near by.
 Children finally escaping their homes were checking to see if their neighbors are still alive… screaming in joy.
 Flocks of pigeons were flying across the sky wiping away the smoke and clearing the intense noise of the earlier bombing.
 Ceasefire was … Continue reading

-by associate Annie Marsa The radio crackled loudly in the room, jarring us from our sleep.
+The radio crackled loudly in the room, jarring us from our sleep.
 It was not yet 6 am.
 I sat up in my sleeping bag, trying to discern something intelligible from the static.
-It was my third day volunteering on the Greek island of Lesvos.
-One … Continue reading
+It was my third day volunteering on the … Continue reading